tonred/auction/README.md

 After then, you must wait for CONFIRMATION phase and confirm your bid.
 In this step you must send your salt, bid value and crystals.
 This algorithm guarantees that nobody will see your bid in OPEN phase.
-In CONFIRMATION phase nobody can do new bid.
+In CONFIRMATION phase nobody can do a new bid.
 You can remove your bid in OPEN phase.
 Winner is a person with the highest bid.

 _Important:_ there is a deposit value that you should to submit when you make a bid.
 This deposit will be returned after confirmation.
-It is used to prevent spamming, when someone creates a lot of blind bid but don't confirm they.
+It is used to prevent spamming, when someone creates a lot of blind bids but don't confirm they.

 In root use method `deployBlindForwardAuction` or `deployBlindForwardAuctionCustom` to create auction.
 Use method `makeBid`, `removeBid` and `confirmBid` in auction